compose-spec/compose-spec/spec.md

 `interval`, `timeout` and `start_period` are specified as durations in the form `[value unit]+`.
 The supported units are `us`, `ms`, `s`, `m` and `h`.

-`test` define the command the Compose implementation will run to check container health.
+`test` defines the command the Compose implementation will run to check container health.
 It can be either a string or a list.
 If it's a list, the first item must be either `NONE`, `CMD` or `CMD-SHELL`.
 If it's a string, it's equivalent to specifying `CMD-SHELL` followed by that string.